-Comparing Third-Party Risk Management Approaches: A Deep Dive into Five Solution Types
+Comparing Third-Party Risk Management Approaches: A Deep Dive into Four Solution Types

 The TPRM solution landscape can be complex, with hundreds of options available to address third-party risk management challenges.
-This post compares the five most common options.
+This post compares the four most common options.

 By: